MARKETING ANALYTICS2025-12-09

 Monitoring users’ behavior and later applying rules to customize their journey is similar to predictive analytics.

-Predictive analytics uses rule engines and hypothetical projections according to the small amount of data.
+Predictive analytics uses rule engines and hypothetical projections based on a small amount of data.

-The hypothesis is the user, especially a marketer’s concept of what pathway a potential user will take.
+The hypothesis is the user's, especially a marketer’s, concept of the pathway a potential user will take.

 Now, what’s different regarding purchase intent AI?
 ML.
 Machine learning enables you to analyze thousands of data points, even if you are not sure if they will be useful or related to each user’s behavior.